Guarapo/VRBasics/README.md

 ## Game Architecture

-All the gameplay was made on C++ scripting, the blueprints is used only on the UI and inputs that call game logic.
+All the gameplay was made on C++ scripting, the blueprints are being used only on the UI and inputs that call game logic.

 ## Dependencies